jacebenson/jace.pro/content/post/2019-11-26-custom-table-guide-what/index.md

 ## Scheduled Job

 These are already extended to a number of types of jobs, but I'm not sure why I'd extend it.

+@killswitch
+> Sysauto I extended all the time.
+Specifically `sysauto_script` for many integrations.
+Including the SCCM integration that is close to what we have today.
+And I used that same design for the all the integrations for security vulnerability.

 ## Data Lookup Definition